Savage River Campground

 Google

 Solo female tent camper for 3 nights in late August.
-The food shelter was very helpful since it was cold & rainy the entire time I was there.
+The food shelter was very helpful since it was cold & rainy the entire time I was there, but not surprising having been to AK several times before.
+August is also the rainy season.
 Potable water spigots are located throughout.
-There are 2 bathrooms are easily accessible by foot either by the dirt road that goes around the campground, or certain places you can just cut through the trees depending on what site you have.
+The 2 bathrooms are easily accessible by foot either by the dirt road that goes around the campground, or certain places you can just cut through the trees depending on what site you have.
 If tent camping, make sure you have a proper tent to withstand rain, wind, frozen mix etc. It also gets VERY dark at night, so don’t forget your headlamp.
 This campground feels a lot more private since it’s actually in the park.
-One of the mornings I walked the 2 miles to get to the Savage Alpine Trailhead.
+One of the mornings I walked the 2 miles to get to the Savage Alpine Trailhead to hike.
 Camp host rides around on her bike in the evening.
 She wasn’t the most personable, but whatever…I still enjoyed my time there.
 First night I heard a hoofed animal run right past my tent.
 Ranger said it was probably a moose or caribou, but bears and wolves are in the area too.
 I did see a gorgeous caribou hours earlier about 10 minutes from the campground as I was driving in on my first night.
+Also my first night…the group of 4 stating across the way from my spot decided to stay up until past midnight while making lots of noise talking.
+I had to tell them to keep it down.
+Don’t be that person that keeps other campers awake.
+Luckily they left the next morning.

 Laura Bischoff